eguizin/eguizin/README.md

 --->Hi, i'm tired now
 --->Hi,why?
 --->Stay online all the day, and running in acadmy
---->Oh I understend, what you need now
+--->Oh I understend, what you need now?
 --->Ah i need sleep